devyanshi-t/DemoOne/ReadMe.md

 #  Deploy Azure Virtual Machine (Windows) using ARM Template

 ## Introduction
-1. This demo shows how to deploy an windows VM using an ARM templates .<br/>
+1. This demo shows how to deploy an windows VM  to Azure using an ARM templates .<br/>
 2. To deploy a VM we need to assign it to a Virtual Network First.<br/>
 3. The azuredeploy template above first creates a Virtual Network with two subnets- Frontend and Backend Subnet and assign a Windows VM to the frontend subnet.<br/>
 4. It also assigns Network Security Groups (NSG) to each of the subnets.